Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Session Manager
     * Parameter Store

+!!! note

+    By default, AWS Systems Manager doesn't have permission to perform actions on your instances.
+    Grant access by using an AWS Identity and Access Management (IAM) instance profile.
+An instance profile is a container that passes IAM role information to an Amazon Elastic Compute Cloud (Amazon EC2) instance at launch.
+    You can create an instance profile for Systems Manager by attaching one or more IAM policies that define the necessary permissions to a new role or to a role you already created.

 #### Systems Manager Patch Manager

 * Helps you select and deploy operating system and software patches automatically across large groups of Amazon EC2 or on-premises instances